tinymce/tinymce-docs/enterprise/tiny-comments.md

 keywords: enterprise pricing comment commenting
 ---

-TinyMCE editor now has a highly desirable functionality, [Comments 2.0]({{site.baseurl}}/demo/comments-2/).
+{{site.productname}} editor now has a highly desirable functionality, [Comments 2.0]({{site.baseurl}}/demo/comments-2/).

-The Comments 2.0 plugin provides an ability to start or join a conversation by adding comments to the content within the TinyMCE editor.
+The Comments 2.0 plugin provides an ability to start or join a conversation by adding comments to the content within the {{site.productname}} editor.

-Users can now add comments to their text from within their TinyMCE editor for collaboration, review, and providing feedback.
+Users can now add comments to their text from within their {{site.productname}} editor for collaboration, review, and providing feedback.

 ## Collaborate on your projects within your content